-Close relationships and friendships will be maintained with overseas bodies as detailed below.
+Close relationships and friendships have been maintained with overseas bodies as detailed below.

-In particular our close relationship with Jiu-Jitsu International and Soke Richard Morris will be further strengthened.
+Our close relationship with Jiu-Jitsu International and Soke Richard Morris has been further strengthened.

 Sensei Alfred Gugel’s unique style of traditional Ju-Jutsu will be analysed and incorporated in time, in cooperation with Sensei Oliver Gugel and Jurgen Kippel in Germany.
 An association with the Tenshin Shoden Katori Shinto Ryu, will be maintained to provide links to Japans oldest traditional martial arts lineage.
 Close relations will be fostered with Kokusai Budoin to retain goodwill with a body authorised by the Japanese emperor to issue martial arts grades and titles.
 Communication and further study with Shinbukan will be promoted as a means of retaining links to a traditional family ryu-ha that has handed down Jujutsu and Kenjutsu skills through the generations.